ZibusisoMNcube/EconetBackendTest/README.md

 http://127.0.0.1:105/create/

-failed to record video of how to run
+failed to record video of how to run because i corrupted my environment when i tried to change env in pydev. in eclipse.